-If you’ve ever tried using Selenium to automate a Salesforce application, you know it can be challenging.
+If you’ve ever tried using Selenium for salesforce test automation you know it can be challenging.

-Without a proper framework with lots of custom code, automating Salesforce is a nightmare to get right.
+Without a proper framework with lots of custom code, salesforce test automation is a nightmare to get right.

 No worries, though, because I’ve found a free tool with Salesforce automation support built-in.